 The Anatolians have operated independently for centuries, making decisions concerning threats to their property on their own.
 Whether it’s a herd of sheep or a family of dogs, pups will take on the duty of protector and eventually take on the position of guardian.
 Whether their “flock” is made up of humans or animals makes no difference to the Anatolians.
 Protecting their territory is at the top of their priority list for them.

 The Anatolian Pyrenees temperament Dogs like the Great Pyrenees are adaptable and “mellow” in any environment.
 He is loving, loyal, and devoted to his family and friends.
-The Anatolian Shepherd is a ferocious protector of his family.
+The Lab and Anatolian shepherd mix is a ferocious protector of his family.
 He’s talented, but he can also be a bit tyrannical.
 As a result, the Pyrenees of Anatolia may fall wherever in the middle.